 For more information on what each of the food groups contain click on each of the drop-down boxes below:

 Potatoes, bread, rice, pasta and other starchy foods

 What?
 This age group needs a mixture of white, wholegrain and wholemeal varieties to ensure their diet is not too high in fibre.
-From the age of five years old wholegrain varieties are the best option for both children and adults.
+From the age of 5 years old wholegrain varieties are the best option for both children and adults.

 Good choices from this food group include all types of bread, pasta, rice, noodles, potatoes and sweet potatoes, breakfast cereals, couscous, yam, plantain, cocoyam and cassava.
-For more information on good choices and foods to avoid see the first steps nutrition resources.

 How much?
 These foods should make up a third of the food that young children are served each day.
 They should be the base of every main meal and some healthy snacks.

 Good for - good source of starchy carbohydrate and contain fibre, iron and B vitamins.

 - Try and limit processed potato products as they can be high in salt (e.g., crisps, chips)